antandbuffalo/ab-cdn/live-tracker/v1/README.md

 - Modern browsers with ES5+ support
 - Requires `fetch` API (or polyfill for older browsers)
-- Uses `localStorage` for device ID persistence (falls back gracefully if unavailable)
+- Uses `localStorage` for device ID persistence
+- Falls back gracefully if `localStorage` is unavailable

 ---